Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 Row keys are raw byte slices.
-The entire Bigtable data model hinges on **lexicographic ordering** of row keys — this is what makes range scans efficient.
+The entire Bigtable data model hinges on **lexicographic ordering** of row keys, this is what makes range scans efficient.
 A famous design pattern from the paper is reversing domain names (`com.google` instead of `google.com`) so that pages from the same domain cluster together on disk.

 ### Column and ColumnFamily